LM-Commons/LmcRbacMvc/docs/README.md

+**Note: this documentation needs to be updated to reflect the port to Laminas**

 _Up-to-date with version 2.3.* of ZfcRbac_

 Welcome to the official ZfcRbac documentation.
 This documentation will help you quickly understand how to use